History of Michigan Wolverines football in the early years: 1880 game in Toronto

 On November 6, 1880, the Michigan football team played its only game of the 1880 season against the team from the University of Toronto.
 The game was played at the Toronto Lacrosse Club and was the first game played by Michigan in a foreign country.
-The Chronicle described the playing conditions: "[T]hroughout the whole of the first inning, the rain was increasing, and, joined with a cold wind from the north, soon drenched and all but froze both players and spectators.
+The Chronicle described the playing conditions: "Throughout the whole of the first inning, the rain was increasing, and, joined with a cold wind from the north, soon drenched and all but froze both players and spectators.
 The ground was slippery and muddy, the water stood in pools, the ball was soon heavy, and in short circumstances were decidedly against either good playing or enjoyment of it."
 The temperature became colder in the later afternoon, and the Toronto team proposed ending the game after the first inning.
 The teams ultimately agreed to play a shortened second inning of 37 minutes.
 During the first inning, Michigan was aided by having the wind at its back and running downhill on a slightly sloped field.
 The game ended with Michigan ahead, 13–6.